-We have highlights aplenty, from Booker Prize winner Douglas Stuart and a slew of other wonderful novelists including Val McDermid, Robert Harris and Sally Magnusson.
+We had highlights aplenty, from Booker Prize winner Douglas Stuart and a slew of other wonderful novelists including Val McDermid, Robert Harris and Sally Magnusson.

-Alter egos have a special place in our festival weekend as we are joined by Mabel, Olive and Monkey, ably assisted by Andrew Cotter on the one hand and Nina Conti (kind of literally) on the other.
-We also look forward to welcoming Jon Culshaw, Shaparak Khorsandi, a trio of Great British Bake Off winners and the high priestess of choreography, Arlene Phillips.
+Alter egos had a special place in our festival weekend as we were joined by Mabel, Olive and Monkey, ably assisted by Andrew Cotter on the one hand and Nina Conti (kind of literally) on the other.
+We also welcomed Jon Culshaw, Shaparak Khorsandi, a trio of Great British Bake Off winners and the high priestess of choreography, Arlene Phillips.

 Baillie Gifford is a long-term supporter of the festival and other literary events around the UK.